Workshop: Training the Hand 1: 24-29 April 2023

 Travel and Transportation.
 Plan to arrive at Rob's shop on Sunday evening at 7:00 p.m.
 (Atlantic time) for the initial meet and greet and supper meal.
 The workshop concludes on the following Saturday at 5:00pm.
 Schedule your departure appropriately.
 Click the red button below for more detailed information on nearby airports and local transportation.

 Lodging.
 There are no hotels in Grand Bay.
 The closest hotels to Rob's workshop are 6 to 10 miles away, located on the west side of the city of Saint John, New Brunswick (note: DO NOT use "St. John's" - that is a different Canadian city).
-Just search Hotels.com or any other hotel site for hotels in Grand Bay - Westfield, New Brunswick, Canada area and these hotels will come up.
+We recommend the Travelodge hotel which gives TTH students a special rate if you book directly with their reservation desk (Click the button below for more information on this deal).
+To finad other lodging, just search Hotels.com or any other hotel site for hotels in Grand Bay - Westfield, New Brunswick, Canada area and these hotels will come up.
 Click the red button below to learn about our recommended hotel and other nearby hotels.

 Meals.
 Tuition include six days of home cooked exceptional meals.
 For more details on our meals or to determine if we can meet you special dietary needs, click on the red button below.